Skip to content

 The sound of children shouting in a schoolyard at 10 AM on a Tuesday, their teacher watching from the window with coffee in hand, unhurried, unconcerned about minutes lost from the curriculum.
 This is what high-performance education looks like.
 It looks nothing like what most of us experienced.

-Read that again.
 Curiosity does not just help you remember what you are curious about.
 It opens a neurological window where everything encodes more effectively.
-The brain, when genuinely interested, becomes a better recording device across the board.
+Your brain, when genuinely interested, becomes a better recording device across the board.
 Information that has nothing to do with the source of curiosity gets swept up in the encoding wave.

-This is what every child has naturally.
-The two-year-old wrestling with the doorknob is not just learning about doorknobs.
-Their brain is in a high-curiosity, high-dopamine state.
-They are simultaneously encoding spatial relationships, grip strength, cause-and-effect chains, and the social feedback of the adult watching them struggle.
-All of it landing deeper because the curiosity state has the encoding window cranked wide open.
+This is what you had naturally as a child.
+The two-year-old wrestling with the doorknob was not just learning about doorknobs.
+Their brain was in a high-curiosity, high-dopamine state.
+They were simultaneously encoding spatial relationships, grip strength, cause-and-effect chains, and the social feedback of the adult watching them struggle.
+All of it landing deeper because the curiosity state had the encoding window cranked wide open.

 Jean Piaget spent decades observing how children actually learn — not how we wish they learned, not how curricula assume they learn, but what their hands and eyes and mistakes reveal about cognition developing in real time.

 His developmental stages are well known: Sensorimotor (birth to 2), Preoperational (2-7), Concrete Operational (7-11), Formal Operational (11+).
-What matters for our purposes is what these stages tell us about the mechanism.
+What matters for your understanding is what these stages tell us about the mechanism.

 During the Preoperational and Concrete Operational stages — ages 2 through 11 — children build cognitive architecture through manipulation, exploration, and play.
 Not through passive instruction.
 Not through worksheets.
 Through touching, breaking, rebuilding, arguing, pretending, and failing.
 The child who pours water between different-shaped containers is not wasting time.
 They are constructing the concept of conservation — the understanding that quantity does not change with shape.
 No lecture can install this understanding.
 It must be built through direct physical experience.